Magazine

 Savings bonds (Series EE bonds and Series I bonds)

 There are two common types of government savings bonds: Series EE bonds and Series I bonds.
-They’re similar, but EE bonds tend to pay a fixed, very low rate, whereas I bonds pay a rate that is part fixed, part variable and pegged to inflation (hence the “I” in the name).
-With inflation high right now, I bonds are paying 9.62% and so having a big moment — in fact, we wrote a whole piece on how I bonds work and their pros and cons, and we’ll focus on them briefly below.
+They’re similar, but EE bonds tend to pay a fixed, very low rate, whereas I bonds pay a rate that’s part fixed, part variable and pegged to inflation (hence the “I” in the name).
+With inflation high right now, I bonds are paying 5.27%.
+We’ll focus on them below.

 Pros of Series I bonds